CasualChaos/comm-recipes/docs/Lemon Butter Fish.md

 - 3 tbsp olive oil
 - freshly chopped basil or parsley leaves, for garnish
 ## Instructions
 1. Use paper towels to pat excess moisture from fish fillets.
-This helps the fish brown.
+This step is crucial for fish to brown nicely in pan – otherwise, it will steam instead of brown.
 Set aside.
 2. In a bowl, combine melted butter, lemon juice and zest, and 1/2 tsp kosher salt.
-Add salt to taste.
+Add more salt to taste.
 3. In a separate bowl, combine the remaining 1/2 tsp kosher salt, paprika, garlic powder, onion powder, and black pepper.
 Evenly press spice mixture onto all sides of fish fillets.
 4. In a large pan over medium high heat, heat up the olive oil until hot.
-Once your oil is sizzling,  cook fish fillets in pan ,avoid overcrowding.
-Cook each side until fish becomes opaque and is browned, about 2-3 minutes per side; drizzle some of the lemon butter sauce as you cook, save some for serving.
-Try not to over cook, as fish gets tough.
+Once your oil is sizzling,  Cook 2 fish fillets at a time to avoid overcrowding (allows for even browning).
+Cook each side until fish becomes opaque and is browned, about 2-3 minutes per side; lightly drizzle some of the lemon butter sauce as you cook, reserving the rest for serving.
+Take care not to over-cook, as that will result in a tougher texture.
-5. Serve fish with with remaining lemon butter sauce, basil or parsley, and lemon wedges if you're feeling fancy.
+5. Serve fish with with remaining lemon butter sauce, basil or parsley, and lemon wedges.

 #### Link